tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 - If the time expires before a collision occurs, the snake with the highest food count at the time of expiration wins.

 ### AI Decision Time Limit
-- Each AI has a **1-second time limit** to choose a new direction for the snake's movement.
+- Each AI has a **50 milliseconds time limit** to choose a new direction for the snake's movement.
 - If a direction is not chosen within this time, the snake will continue moving in the previous direction.

 ### Sudden Death